 - Quality solid oils: Cocoa butter & Coconut oil.
 Rich oils like cold-pressed coconut oil and cocoa butter are used in healthy desserts.
 Both can be a little pricey so use them in small quantities to superfat your soap.
 Use less expensive refined coconut oil for the base oil in your recipes.
 You can sometimes find it at health food stores too.

 - Oatmeal & Rolled Oats: Bags of organic oatmeal and other bulk foods.
 Oatmeal is a fantastic ingredient in handmade soap.
 You can sprinkle rolled oats on the tops as decoration or add oatmeal infusions for extra creaminess.
 Health food stores have a great selection of different organic oats that you can use in various ways to make handmade soap.

 Wholesale food suppliers

-Cash and carrys and wholesale food sellers are a great place to buy both solid and liquid oils in bulk
+Cash and carry and wholesale food sellers are a great place to buy both solid and liquid oils in bulk

-The bulk of your soap making supplies will be oils.
+The bulk of your soap-making supplies will be oils.
 Some of the more common types include olive oil, coconut oil, sunflower oil, canola oil, and palm oil.
 Most of these can be found in the bulk oil sections at wholesale food suppliers like Costco.
 You might also be able to find Sodium hydroxide (also called lye or Caustic soda) if you ask.
 You may be required to show ID when purchasing it.
-Also look at the kitchenware they have.
-You might be able to find silicone moulds, scales, stick blenders, & other equipment.
+Also, look at the kitchenware they have.
+You might be able to find silicone molds, scales, stick blenders, & other equipment.